Meeting future rail skills demand

 Creating a more inclusive and diverse industry

-This includes pilot programs that will make it easier for women, young people and people from different backgrounds to start and progress a career in rail.
+This includes pilot programs that make it easier for women, young people and people from diverse backgrounds to start and grow their careers in rail.

 How to participate